| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 expectation of a response at given covariates as an additive series

-where is a constant and
+where is a constant and are linear

 terms or unspecified “smooth” nonlinear functions of single covariates